aplatkouski/aplatkouski/README.md

 [official documentation](#tutorials-and-documentations).

-I have extensive experience in scripting in terms of data collection, monitoring and analysis of the processing system in real time.
+I have extensive experience in scripting in terms of data collection, monitoring and analysis of the processing system in real-time (FinTech).
 But now I want to make Python the core of my career/job rather than just a smaller part of it.

 You can find some details about my learning experiences and projects in [summary](#summary).